|Nutrition Facts (per serving)|

 - 1 to 2 ribs celery (diced)

-- 1/2 cup red wine (dry)
+- 1/2 cup dry red wine

-- 1 Bay leaf
+- 1 bay leaf

 - 1/2 teaspoon salt (more or less to taste)

-- Black pepper to taste
+- Black pepper (to taste)

-- Spread each beef slice with mustard, fill one end with 2 slices of pickle, 1 to 2 tablespoons of onion, and some diced bacon.
+Spread each beef slice with mustard; fill one end with 2 slices of pickle, 1 to 2 tablespoons of onion, and some diced bacon.

-- Melt the butter and oil in a saucepan or Dutch oven and brown the outside of the roulades in it.
+Melt the butter and oil in a saucepan or Dutch oven and brown the outside of the roulades in it.
 Remove the roulades to a plate.

-- Add the diced carrot and celery, which is known as a suppengrün or mirepoix, to the same pan the rolls were braised in.
+Add the diced carrot and celery, which is known as a suppengrün or mirepoix, to the same pan the rolls were braised in.
 Sauté for a few minutes, until soft.

-Place the beef rolls back on top of the vegetables, add the red wine and a little water, to make about 1/2 inch of liquid in the pan.
+Place the beef rolls back on top of the vegetables, add the red wine and a little water, to make about 1/2-inch of liquid in the pan.

-- Add the bay leaf, 1/2 teaspoon of salt (depends on how salty the bacon is) and some grinds of pepper.
+Add the bay leaf, 1/2 teaspoon of salt (depends on how salty the bacon is), and some grinds of pepper.

-Purée sauce and thicken (optional) with a little cream, sour cream or Wondra flour (known as sossenbinder in Germany).

-- Season to taste with more salt and pepper as needed.
+Purée sauce and thicken (optional) with a little cream, sour cream, or Wondra flour (known as sossenbinder in Germany).
+Season to taste with more salt and pepper as needed.

 Place roulades back in the sauce until serving time.